California Passes Law Legalizing Lane Splitting

 These dangers have led many to blame a recent increase in fatal motorcycle accidents on the practice of lane splitting.
 According to a report from the California’s Statewide Integrated Traffic Records System released in early 2016, motorcycle accident fatalities have increased 23 percent since 2010.

 CHP and other California officials are warning drivers to look twice and check for motorcyclists approaching in their lane.
 It is up to motorcyclists to decide when lane splitting is appropriate and safe to attempt.

-While lane splitting is now legal, motorcyclists are still in danger of being injured in an accident.
+While lane splitting is now legal, motorcyclists are still in danger of suffering an injury in an accident.
 If you or someone you love is a motorcyclist who has been in an accident caused by another driver’s negligence, you may be able to file a claim.

 Contact the Sacramento motorcycle accident attorneys at the Arnold Law Firm for a free consultation to discuss if your accident entitles compensation.
 We will not charge you any fees unless you receive a positive outcome in your case.

 Call (916) 777-7777 to speak with an attorney after being in a motorcycle accident.